-With the unpredictability of the fuel market and the rising cost of diesel people have been experimenting with alternative fuels in diesel engines for many years now.
+With the unpredictability of the fuel market and the rising cost of diesel fuel, people have been experimenting with alternative fuels in diesel engines for many years now.
 Your diesel is surprisingly versatile.
 There are several “fuels” it can operate on.
-Not all are created equal through!
+Not all are created equal though!
 So, before you drop whatever you are thinking into your tank have a look at this article.

 Can a diesel engine run on gasoline?

-A diesel engine cannot run on clean gasoline, but it can run on diesel mixed with gasoline, completely.
+A diesel engine cannot run on clean gasoline, but it can run on diesel mixed with gasoline.
 The main thing is that the amount of this gasoline does not exceed one-tenth of the total volume of fuel.
 If this proportion increases, the engine will lose power and eventually will stop working altogether.
 Running a diesel on any amount of gasoline is not recommended

 What will happen if you pour gasoline into a diesel engine?
 It all depends on the circumstances.
-The first of them - the amount of gasoline in the system.
-This determines whether you stall right at the gas station or not find out about this annoying fact at all.
+The first of them – the amount of gasoline in the system.
+This determines whether you stall right at the gas station or not to find out about this annoying fact at all.

 This is a bad situation.
 Gasoline gets poured into the tank of diesel vehicles often.
 It’s not even that people at the pump are dumb.
 Today’s society is unthinkable without cars.
 In most modern families, they have a need for more than one.
-In addition, in your personal garage, maybe you are hoping in and out of diesels as a part of you job.
+In addition, in your personal garage, maybe you are hopping in and out of diesels as a part of your job.
 All this, plus the big hurry we are usually in, can lead to the situation indicated above.

 So, if 1 gallon of gasoline were poured into an empty tank, and you tried to run the vehicle, you will need to flush the fuel system.
-Although, if you remembered this without starting the engine, and gasoline has not yet entered the system, you can simply fill the tank with diesel fuel without many major consequences.
+Although, if you remembered this without starting the engine, and gasoline has not yet entered the system, you can simply fill the tank with diesel fuel without any major consequences.
 It is only necessary that in this particular example the volume of your tank be more than 10 gallons.

 Some have said you might still see reduced engine power, more noise, and possibly a diagnostic warning from the emissions system that is detecting something other than diesel exhaust.
-It is also said that as little as 1% gasoline in a diesel engine can cause an 18-degree change in the flash point.
+It is also said that as little as 1% gasoline in a diesel engine can cause an 18-degree change in the flashpoint.
 That means it is taking less heat to cause the explosion in the chamber which will result in noise and possibly damage over time.

 Just drain it